CS-3450-Group-13/frappy/docs/requirement_definition.md

    >    5. success message is returned

 4. Pay Employees
-   * Available Via a Payment Tab
+   * Available Via the Manager Home Page
    * Automatically Transfers Balance from the Managers Account to Employees Accounts
    * Pays Employees Based on Hours Logged
-   * Fails if Insufficient Funds are Available
+   * Manager Can Take Out a Loan if They Have Insufficient Funds

    ![Pay Employees UML](images/manager_pays_employees.png)